jochenvw/2024-hackathon/src/lmgtfu-agent/_results/arm-spec-checker.md

 Remember to replace these parameters with your actual values when you're ready to deploy the template.
 Be mindful of the naming conventions for each resource type as indicated in Azure documentation.

-# Overall Observations
-We did several test for also non existing combinations like:

-## ANF and Azure Backup
+# Question example 3: ANF and Azure Backup

-Question:
+## Question
 > Generate for me the ARM template to enable Azure Backup for Azure NetApp files.

-Answer:
+## Result

 > As per the current Microsoft Documentation, there isn't a direct ARM template provided for Azure Backup for Azure NetApp Files.
 For setting up backups for Azure NetApp Files, you would need to manually set them up following the instructions provided in the [Microsoft Docs - Azure Backup](https://docs.microsoft.com/en-us/azure/backup/).
 Remark: it also gives a default template to setup a recovery service vault, which is nice but not helpfull.
 ToDo: need to prompt the critic to remove this.

+# Overall Observations
+We did several test for also non existing combinations like:

 Mistakes in Cosmos and App Service I believe.
 Maybe need to specify "Azure Backup Service" specifically?